 The Kibera Slums are tucked away in the heart of Nairobi, Kenya.
-The proximity of this slum filled with rusted metal roofed shacks to modern day wealth and prosperity is disturbing.
-While no one knows for sure the population of this “island of poverty” it is somewhere between 700,000 and 1,000,000 people living in approximately 3 square miles.
-The average monthly income is around 2645 KES (Kenyan Shillings) or approximately $26 US dollars per month.
-Waterborne disease runs rampant through the area as there are very few public toilets to satisfy the population.
-These people are forgotten but are in plain sight.
+The proximity of this slum–marked by rusted tin rooftops, concrete shacks, and cracked dirt roads–to modern day wealth and prosperity is disturbing.
+We estimate that there are 400,000 people living in approximately 3 square miles of squalor.
+The average monthly income is around 2,645 KES (Kenyan Shillings) or $26 US dollars per month.
+Waterborne disease runs rampant through the area as there is little to no public access to clean water.
+Though these people are in plain sight, they are forgotten.

 To remain “mission-true” and to share the love of God through the gift of clean, safe, drinking water.
-This would include using the bucket filter tool as an initial entry strategy and then providing follow up visitations that would facilitate deeper relational equity.
-This process would open the door for other like-minded organizations that would like to partner to start to provide other community transformation opportunities.
+This includes using the bucket filter as an initial entry strategy and then providing follow up visitations to facilitate deeper, spiritual, relational equity.
+This process opens the door for other like-minded organizations to partner with us and provide other community transformation opportunities.

 Current Scope of work: